Joulenergy/MicroMall/README.md

 ## Challenges faced and features I hope to implement in the future

 ## About the name
 MicroMall's name is inspired by how it is created, using microservices and containerization.
-'Mall' explains the function of the application - to sell products - and contradicts 'Micro' to paradoxically 'express' (get the pun?) the idea of how the microservices architecture is similar to a mall with how its many independent services work together.
+'Mall' explains the function of the application - to sell products - and contradicts 'Micro' to express the idea of how the microservices architecture is similar to a mall with how its many independent services work together.